 \section{Conclusion}

-In this paper we studied the online grouping and power allocation problem in beyond 5G cellular-based IoT NOMA networks where we introduced stringent requirements including real-time, rate, and energy constraints.
-First, we formulated the problem as a mathematical optimization model using integer programming techniques.
-Then, we studied the complexity of the problem by characterizing its NP-hardness in different and important cases.
-To solve the problem in a practical way, we divided it into subproblems of NOMA grouping and scheduling.
-Then, we proposed online competitive algorithms to group the devices using NOMA.
-To obtain the transmission power allocation solution, we proposed to use machine learning techniques and combined the NOMA grouping and scheduling solutions to obtain a global solution.
-Specifically, by modeling the power allocation problem as an online (stochastic) shortest path problem in directed graphs, we proposed two reinforcement learning algorithms: (1) based on exponential-weighting for exploration and exploitation and (2) Q-learning.
-We showed that our proposed solutions can help solving, in an online fashion, the massive access problem efficiently in future networks.
+In this paper, we studied the online grouping, scheduling, and power allocation problem in beyond 5G cellular IoT NOMA networks.
+The IoT devices have stringent real-time, rate, and energy requirements.
+First, we formulated the problem as an integer program.
+Then, we studied its NP-hardness in different and important cases.
+To solve the problem efficiently, we proposed online competitive algorithms by first divided it into subproblems of NOMA grouping and scheduling.
+To obtain the power allocation solution, we used machine learning techniques.
+Specifically, using Markov decision processes, we modelled the power allocation problem as an online stochastic shortest path problem in directed graphs.
+Next, we proposed an efficient reinforcement learning algorithm based on exponential-weighting for exploration and exploitation.
+We showed that our proposed solutions provide close-to-optimal performance in terms of (i) power allocation, and (ii) maximizing the number of IoT devices in a massive access scenario in IoT networks.